Everglades National Park: Ecosystems

+The Everglades landscape is noted for its biodiversity.
 At the turn of the 20th century, common concepts of what should be protected in national parks invariably included formidable geologic features like mountains, geysers, or canyons.
 As Florida's population began to grow significantly and urban areas near the Everglades were developed, proponents of the park's establishment faced difficulty in persuading the federal government and the people of Florida that the subtle and constantly shifting ecosystems in the Everglades were just as worthy of protection.
 When the park was established in 1947, it became the first area within the U.S. to protect flora and fauna native to a region as opposed to geologic scenery.
 The National Park Service recognizes nine distinct interdependent ecosystems within the park that constantly shift in size owing to the amount of water present and other environmental factors.

 Freshwater sloughs and marl prairies

 Alligators thrive in freshwater sloughs and marl prairies.

 Freshwater sloughs are perhaps the most common ecosystem associated with Everglades National Park.
 These drainage channels are characterized by low-lying areas covered in fresh water, flowing at an almost imperceptible 100 ft per day.
+These slow-moving channel-like rivers are not just features in the landscape but are central to a flow formed landscape that includes parallel ridges of higher ground.
+The historical broad sheet flow from Lake Okeechobee provided the consistent energy to build this ridge and slough pattern, scouring the sloughs deeper and building the peat ridges with transported sediment and organic matter.
 Shark River Slough and Taylor Slough are significant features of the park.
 Sawgrass growing to a height of 6 ft or more, and broad-leafed marsh plants, are so prominent in this region that they gave the Everglades its nickname "River of Grass", cemented in the public imagination in the title for Marjory Stoneman Douglas's book (1947), which culminated years of her advocacy for considering the Everglades ecosystem as more than a "swamp".
 Excellent feeding locations for birds, sloughs in the Everglades attract a great variety of waders such as herons, egrets, roseate spoonbills (Platalea ajaja), ibises and brown pelicans (Pelecanus occidentalis), as well as limpkins (Aramus guarauna) and snail kites that eat apple snails, which in turn feed on the sawgrass.
 The sloughs' availability of fish, amphibians, and young birds attract a variety of freshwater turtles, American alligator (Alligator mississippiensis), Florida cottonmouth (Agkistrodon conanti)), and eastern diamondback rattlesnake (Crotalus adamanteus).